Vampire/renovate/docs/usage/minimum-release-age.md

 ## FAQs

-### What happens if the datasource and/or registry does not provide a release timestamp, when using `minimumReleaseAge`?
+### What happens if the Datasource and/or registry does not provide a release timestamp, when using `minimumReleaseAge`?

 <!-- prettier-ignore -->
 !!! warning